Helicopter Parents: 20 Sure Signs You Are One Of Them

 “Stop going out with those girls.
 They won’t be good for you.
 Choose this group.
 They will make you better and can even influence you to change your course.”

-Sadly, even with choosing their circle of friends is being controlled by their helicopter parent.
+Sadly, even choosing their circle of friends is being controlled by their helicopter parents.
 These kids have no voice, no decisions, and no life of their own.

 Is there a way to stop being a helicopter parent?

-There are still ways how to avoid helicopter parenting.
+There are still ways to learn how to avoid helicopter parenting.
 First, you have to accept that you are hovering over your child’s life way too much.

 The next step is to realize a few things.